kootenpv/yagmail/README.md

 yag = yagmail.SMTP('mygmailusername')
 ```

-Note that this connection is reusable, closable and when it leaves scope it will clean it self up (close).
+Note that this connection is reusable, closable and when it leaves scope it will clean up after itself.

 ### Usability